saltedbones/Africology-and-African-American-Studies/pages/next-stops.md

 [View Our Complete List of Academic Offerings](http://www.liberalarts.temple.edu)

 ## Study Abroad Programs
 Temple students can study abroad in almost any country through our programs, exchanges and partnerships with organizations around the world.
-The benefits of studying abroad are immense; When you study abroad, you open yourself up to new perspectives and enhance your academic coursework with real world experiences.
-Immersing yourself in a new culture equips you with cross-cultural understanding about our globalized modern world.
+The benefits of studying abroad are immense; the decision to study abroad will change your life more than any other part of your college experience.
+This is your opportunity to live, study and intern in another country for college credit.
+Where will you go?

 [Learn More about Studying Abroad](https://studyabroad.temple.edu/)